Khalid Salman: International career

-Salman represented the Qatar olympic team at the 1984 Summer Olympics, and scored a brace against France, which account for the only two goals Qatar scored during the tournament.
-He also played for the Qatar national football team at the 1988 AFC Asian Cup finals, scoring a goal in the group stage.
+Salman also represented the Qatar olympic team at the 1984 Summer Olympics, and scored a brace against France, which account for the only two goals Qatar scored during the tournament.
+He also played for the Qatar national football team at the Arabian Gulf Cup as well as the 1988 AFC Asian Cup finals, scoring a goal in the group stage.